-The primary responsibilities of the Departmental Contract Administrator include:
+The primary responsibilities of the Departmental Contract Administrator (contract manager) include:

 - Participation in developing the solicitation and drafting the sample contract.

 - Consulting with the Office of Contracts and Procurement (CNP) and the Office of General Counsel (OGC) to address legal issues related to the sample contract that will be included in the solicitation document

 - Managing members of the evaluation team to assure that requirements such as answering proposer questions, reviewing and evaluating written proposals and making award recommendations are completed on a timely basis.

 - Serving as the University’s official point of contact for the contractor upon execution of the contract.

 - Receiving and responding to communications between contractor and University.